mstksg/inCode/copy/entries/singletons-1.md

 Here, type inference will tell GHC that you want `singDS :: SingDS s`, and it will pull out the proper singleton for the door you want to check!

-(By the way, If you program Haskell regularly, it should slightly bug you that it's super easy to write a bad instance of `SingDSI`.
-More about this later.)
+Note that *it's impossible* to write our `SingDSI` instances improperly!
+GHC checks to make sure that this is *correct*.

 #### The Same Power